Alternative versions of Spider-Man: Insomniac's Peter Parker

-The universe of Earth-1048 is the main setting for the Marvel's Spider-Man series and associated video games, developed by Insomniac Games and published by Sony Interactive Entertainment for PlayStation consoles and Microsoft Windows, introduced with Marvel's Spider-Man (2018).
 In this continuity, Peter Parker has been Spider-Man for eight years, and he and Mary Jane are no longer in a relationship.
 He does not work for The Daily Bugle anymore, but instead works as an assistant to Dr. Otto Octavius, who was Peter's idol and father figure until he sought revenge on Mayor Norman Osborn.
-Octavius releases the Devil's Breath Virus to tarnish Osborn's image, at the cost of many residents of New York City being infected, such as Peter's Aunt May.
+Octavius releases the Devil's Breath virus to tarnish Osborn's image, at the cost of many residents of New York City being infected, such as Peter's Aunt May.
 After a climactic battle against Doctor Octopus, Peter reclaims the cure to the Devil's Breath virus, but is unable to save May as the sample was needed to reproduce it, and May's condition had progressed to the point where she died before a cure could be mass-produced.
 May reveals that she knew about Peter's identity as Spider-Man.
 In Spider-Geddon, the Superior Spider-Man recruits Peter to fight the Inheritors after they defeated the Tarantula.
 In Marvel's Spider-Man: Miles Morales, after helping Miles stop Rhino, he leaves New York City under Morales' protection while on a journalistic excursion with Mary Jane Watson to cover a civil war in the nation of Symkaria for the Bugle but returns a few weeks later following Miles' battle with the Underground and Roxxon, deciding to trust Miles with being Spider-Man he temporarily retires from vigilante activities to focus on his personal life.
-He will return in Marvel’s Spider-Man 2 as one of the playable protagonists alongside Miles.
-He is voiced by Yuri Lowenthal.
+He returns in Marvel’s Spider-Man 2 as one of the playable protagonists alongside Miles.
+He is voiced in all three games, and in his cameo appearance in Spider-Man: Across the Spider-Verse, by Yuri Lowenthal.